AlphaWallet/Web3E/README.md

 ## Installation

 - It is recommended to use Platformio for best experience.
-Web3E has been submitted to the Platformio team for moderation, status is currently pending.
-- Current installation method:
-    1. copy the repo URL from the 'Clone or download' button.
-    2. Change directory to your Platformio data directory (on Windows this is typically: ```C:\users\<username>\.platformio\lib```, or ```~home/.platformio/lib``` on other OS)
-    3. Clone the repo into this directory: ``` git clone https://github.com/alpha-wallet/Web3E.git ```
+Web3E is now part of the Platformio libraries so no need to clone the repo.
+- Using Web3E is a one step process:
-    4. Create a new project in Platformio and edit the platformio.ini so it looks similar to:
+    1. Create a new project in Platformio and edit the platformio.ini so it looks similar to:

 ```
 [env:esp32dev]